 What Makes the Best NAS Cloud Backup Providers?

-The best NAS cloud backup provider should have good transfer speeds and reasonable prices, along with actually being able to backup a NAS.
-We will also consider things like security and privacy, customer support and ease of use.
+The best NAS cloud backup provider should have good transfer speeds and reasonable prices, along with actually being able to back up a NAS device.
+We will also consider aspects like security and privacy, customer support and ease of use.

 Many of the best online backup providers don’t offer any way to back up a NAS device.
 Others, such as Carbonite (read our Carbonite review), can back up these devices, but it’s incredibly expensive to do so.
 Here are our top five NAS backup providers.